Mishalzeera/bluebird-blackjack/README.md

 - Create a Netlify account.
 Netlify allows for free hosting and staging directly from Github with the added bonus of purchasing and connecting domain names.
-The "app-friendly" nature of Netlify also appealed to the author.
+The "app-friendly" nature of Netlify appealed to the author, who had some experiences of GitHub Pages not working and causing (temporary) problems with a repository.

 - Select the relevant Github repository from a dropdown menu.
 The repository was initially set to private (the repo was initialised from the desktop